 Tips for Finding the Lowest Audi Insurance Rates

 The lowest insurance prices on Audi vehicles depend on factors related to car performance as well as the driver and chosen insurance company.
-If you’ve decided on an Audi, but haven’t chosen a model, here’s some hints about how each may affect insurance prices.
+If you’ve decided on an Audi, but haven’t chosen a model, here are some hints about how each may affect insurance prices.

 The high-performance Audi TT and R8 weigh in on the other end of the scale.
 Both models are true sports cars for the luxury market in style and power output.
 Since vehicles of this nature are thought to invite more aggressive driving habits, insurers respond with higher risk ratings for these models.
 Higher risk means more expensive premiums.

 Cabriolet and coupe models, such as those available in the A3 and A5 model lines, place between these extremes for insurance pricing.

 Audi In Depth